perry-mitchell/perrymitchell.net/src/posts/2016-04-05-how-to-mismanage-a-development-team/index.md

 layout: post
 title: How to mismanage a development team
-excerpt: Managing or directing a team of people is hard, especially if you lack experience in doing so or are...
+excerpt: Managing or directing a team of people is hard, especially if you lack experience in doing so or aren't of the same expertise.
+Managing development te...
+slug: how-to-mismanage-a-development-team
+permalink: article/how-to-mismanage-a-development-team/index.html
 date: 2016-04-05
 updatedDate: 2016-04-05
 tags: